-picture.
+Wang et al. [44] also discuss the spin order in the spin-density-wave phase.
+The three nesting vectors appear equally strong the fRG flow, as required by symmetry.
+The energetically most favorable spin order can then be studied best in a mean-field picture.
 The upshot of these considerations is that the spin order should be chiral, i.e. non-collinear, with a tripling of the unit cell and four spin directions on the sites within the enlarged unit cell, as shown in Figure 6.
 The spin order breaks time-reversal and the reflection symmetry of the lattice, and is hence appropriately called chiral.
-This is the same chiral spin-density-wave state found in finite clusters at the van Hove filling using exact diagonalization and density matrix renormalization group calculations on the Hubbard and t-J models [91].
-According to [104], the chiral order is only present at the lowest temperatures and gives way for an uniaxial half-metal phase at higher temperatures.
+According to [102], the chiral order is only present at the lowest temperatures and gives way for an uniaxial half-metal phase at higher temperatures.

 Summarizing these works, we can conclude that according to the RG approach, doping levels approaching the van Hove singularity in graphene is indeed a promising place to look for the occurrence of chiral spin-singlet d-wave superconducting pairing.
 Different independent RG calculations find a strong tendency toward chiral d-wave pairing in the proximity to the van Hove filling on the honeycomb lattice.
 Theoretically, there are still some question marks regarding the validity of these RG studies, not only just concerning the above-mentioned possible smallness of the energy scale for pairing.
-One fine point is that the van Hove situation itself is known to create non-Fermi-liquid features in the electronic spectral function [105, 106].
+One fine point is that the van Hove situation itself is known to create non-Fermi-liquid features in the electronic spectral function [103, 104].
 This and additional instabilities, e.g. due to the coupling to the lattice, might substantially change the low-energy spectrum near the Fermi level and might in bad cases invalidate RG studies without self-energy effects.
 On the other hand, treating these effects in RG increases the effort considerably, and there are very few examples where self-energy effects have been taken into account in two-dimensional problems.
 Furthermore, the van Hove situation is difficult to study with other, possibly more controlled theoretical approaches like (cluster-)dynamical mean-field theory (DMFT) or QMC, due to the finite-size nature of these approaches.
 Another difficulty for the RG technique is collective fluctuations.
 For example, the Mermin-Wagner theorem on the absence of continuous symmetry breaking in two dimensions at nonzero T is not fulfilled in the RG schemes discussed here and strictly speaking all finite-T phase diagrams for the honeycomb lattice have to be viewed as diagrams indicating the dominating ordering tendency, but not true phases.
 At the same time, in real graphene, the substrate or other couplings to the environment resolve the issue of strict infinite two-dimensionality.
 While all these question marks should be kept in mind, it may be difficult to get to more conclusive statements from theory in the near future.
 In experimental realizations the sample quality and impurities may also be decisive factors that need to be controlled in order to find the pairing state.
 This is briefly further discussed in Section 6.
 It is also possible that the strong doping necessary to reach the van Hove point cannot be treated anymore in a rigid band picture and that additional bands due to the dopant atoms also have to be considered.